Billy Joe Shaver: Biography

 The first few recording companies he signed with soon folded.
 He was never able to gain widespread recognition as a singer, although he never stopped recording his own music.
-On his records, he has been accompanied by other major rock and country music musicians such as Willie Nelson, Nanci Griffith, Chuck Leavell and Dickey Betts (of the Allman Brothers), Charlie Daniels, Flaco Jiménez, and Al Kooper.
+On his records, he has been accompanied by other major rock and country musicians such as Willie Nelson, Nanci Griffith, Chuck Leavell and Dickey Betts (of the Allman Brothers), Charlie Daniels, Flaco Jiménez, and Al Kooper.

-After losing his wife, Brenda, and his mother to cancer in 1999, Shaver lost his son and longtime guitarist Eddy, who died at age 38 of a heroin overdose on December 31, 2000.
-Folk country artist Todd Snider wrote and dedicated his song "Waco Moon" to Eddy.
-Shaver nearly died himself the following year when he had a heart attack on stage during an Independence Day show at Gruene Hall in New Braunfels, Texas.
-After successful heart surgery, Shaver came back to release Freedom's Child in 2002.

-In 1999, Shaver performed at the Grand Ole Opry.
-In November 2005, he performed on the CMT Outlaws 2005.
-In 2006, Shaver was inducted in the Texas Country Music Hall of Fame.
-He later served as spiritual advisor to Texas independent gubernatorial candidate Kinky Friedman.
-For his efforts, the Americana Music Convention awarded him their Lifetime Achievement Award in Songwriting.
-He lived in Waco, Texas.

 Bob Dylan mentioned Shaver in his song "I Feel a Change Comin' On" (Bob Dylan and Robert Hunter) on the album, Together Through Life (2009) – "I'm listening to Billy Joe Shaver, And I'm reading James Joyce".
-Shaver is also the "hero" of the song, "Wish I Could Write Like Billy Joe" on the album Stormy Love by Bugs Henderson.
+Shaver is also the "hero" of the song, "Why Can't I Write Like Billy Joe" on the album Stormy Love by Bugs Henderson.

-Shaver's voice is heard on the themes to the Adult Swim television show, Squidbillies.
-The opening themes are only a stanza long and end with a sotto voce spoken-word portion.

-Most notable recordings

 Shaver's debut album, Old Five and Dimers Like Me (1973), contained many songs noted for being performed by other artists that were written by him, such as David Allan Coe and Waylon Jennings.
-When I Get My Wings (1976) included "Ain’t No God In Mexico" (also a hit for Waylon Jennings).
-Gypsy Boy (1977) included "Honky Tonk Heroes" and "You Asked Me To" both songs written by Billy Joe for Jennings’ 1973-album Honky Tonk Heroes.
+When I Get My Wings (1976) included "Ain't No God In Mexico" (also a hit for Waylon Jennings).
+Gypsy Boy (1977) included "Honky Tonk Heroes" and "You Asked Me To", both songs written by Shaver for Jennings' 1973 album Honky Tonk Heroes.

 Shaver is also known for his hit "Live Forever", co-written by his son Eddy; Robert Duvall performs it in the movie Crazy Heart, and it is included in the soundtrack.
 The song was also performed by The Highwaymen, Willie Nelson and Joe Ely.
-Shaver also wrote numerous songs for artists such as Patty Loveless and Willie Nelson.

-Shaver continued to release records throughout the 1980s and 1990s; the most notable was the critically acclaimed Tramp On Your Street, released in 1993, which prominently featured the guitar playing of Eddy Shaver.
+Shaver also wrote numerous songs for artists such as Patty Loveless and Willie Nelson.After losing his wife, Brenda, and his mother to cancer in 1999, Shaver lost his son and longtime guitarist Eddy Shaver, who died at age 38 on December 31, 2000.
+The listed cause of death was a heroin overdose, but there were suspicious circumstances surrounding the case as his face was bruised as if he had been punched multiple times, and the daughter of an Austin police officer was at the residence at the time.
+Folk country artist Todd Snider wrote and dedicated his song "Waco Moon" to Eddy.

+Shaver nearly died the following year when he had a heart attack on stage during an Independence Day show at Gruene Hall in New Braunfels, Texas.
+After successful heart surgery, Shaver came back to release Freedom's Child in 2002.